 5. Did you populate every applicable section, with the maximum number of characters allowed for each one (or as close as you can come)?
 The more content in your profile, the more relevant keywords it will contain, and the more likely your profile will rank high in search results.

-6. Is your professional headshot good enough?
+6. Is your profile photo/headshot good enough?
 It should be a fairly close-up picture of only you – no group shots, please – dressed appropriately and with a pleasant expression.

 7. Did you fill in your Contact Info so people can easily get in touch with you, and find you on Twitter and other social media?

-8. Did you pay close attention to the first two lines of your Summary section, to capture attention and make people want to click “See more”?
+8. Did you pay close attention to the first three lines of your Summary section, to capture attention and make people want to click “See more”?